The Extra Girl: Cast

 Actors Billy Bevan and William Desmond appear as themselves.
 Producer Mack Sennett can be glimpsed briefly as a straw-hatted onlooker at Sue's screen test.

 Production

 Directed by F. Richard Jones, the film features several shots of semi-rural Southern California (the Edendale area along present-day Glendale Boulevard, where Sennett's studio was located) showing houses and streets of the early 1920s, and of a Hollywood studio in action.
 One shot in particular, a high-angle view, shows a film set, with actors, two cameras and operators, several production people, and a mood orchestra composed of a pianist and violinist, to set the proper mood for the actors.
 Another shows an open stage with crew scrambling up scaffolding to the sunlight diffusing panels above.

+While filming the lion scene, the lion at one point broke free and lunged for Normand, who fainted in terror.
+The trainer attempted to subdue the lion by jabbing it with a pitchfork, but in the confusion missed and hit Normand instead.

 The Extra Girl was Normand's final feature film and her last film working with producer Sennett.

 Survival

 Prints of The Extra Girl are held in several archives and it has been released on DVD.